کشف روندهای فعلی و شناسایی مسیرهای پژوهشی آینده در علوم اعصاب

 • Kamran Yazdanbakhsh 3

-1 Associate Professor, Department of Information Science and Knowledge, Razi University, Kermanshah, Iran.
+1 Associate Professor, Department of Knowledge and Information Science, Razi University, Kermanshah, Iran

-2 Associate Professor, Department of Information Science and Knowledge, Payam Noor University, Tehran, Iran
+2 Associate professor, Department of Knowledge and Information Science, Payame Noor University, Tehran, Iran.

 3 Associate Professor, Department of Psychology, Razi University, Kermanshah, Iran